SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 To be able to perform the steps for setting up a CI/CD pipeline, you will need a public repository.
 Currently, SAP Continuous Integration and Delivery supports **GitHub** and **Bitbucket** repositories.

-For real application development, you need to consider the right place for your repository, of course.
+For real application development, you need to consider the right place for your repository.

 In this example, we’ll be creating a repository on GitHub.
 You’ll need a **GitHub** account for this step.